 Among the most popular cosmetic surgery procedures, liposuction sculpts the body by tailoring fatty bulges.
 Liposuction is not a substitute for a healthy diet and exercise, but the procedure can enhance contours in areas where fatty fullness just won’t go away.

 The initial office visit usually takes about 1½ hours.
-After listening to and examining the patient, Dr. Kunkel customizes a treatment plan unique to the patient.
+After listening to and examining the patient, Dr. Kunkel customizes a treatment plan unique to that person.
 While many patients are great candidates for this procedure, some may achieve better results from other procedures like a tummy tuck.
 Dr. Kunkel will not try to sell liposuction to you.
 He will help you understand what you need to know.